 This is the damselfly that is seen most often on lakes and ponds in summer.
 The male, shown above, fully justifies the adjective 'blue'.

-In contrast the female is a less conspicuous insects with green-and-black body colouring.
+In contrast the female is a less conspicuous insects with blackish body colouring.